-Andrew Carnegie Medal for Excellence in Fiction 2013 Finalists:
+Andrew Carnegie Medals for Excellence in Fiction and Nonfiction 2017 Finalists

 The previous six finalists for the Andrew Carnegie Medals for Excellence in Fiction & Nonfiction: